On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

-\begin{proof} Recall from Lemma \ref{lem:X1Nilp} that $X_1(g)$ is nilpotent and hence may be rationalised.
-Consider the action in the homotopy category of $\pi_1(A_2(g))$ on the rationalisation $X_1(g)_\bQ$.
-By Lemma \ref{lem:X1Pi1Fin}, $X_1(g)_\bQ$ is simply-connected, so the conclusion follows from Lemma \ref{lem:X1grAlg} using \cite[Lemma 2.10]{KR-WAlg} applied to the class of $gr$-algebraic representations. \end{proof}
+\begin{proof} Consider the action in the homotopy category of $\pi_1(A_2(g))$ on the rationalisation $X_1(g)_\bQ$, which is simply-connected by \cref{lem:X1Pi1Fin}.
+As the induced action on cohomology is $gr$-algebraic by \cref{lem:X1grAlg}, \cite[Lemma 2.10]{KR-WAlg} applied to the class of $gr$-algebraic representations implies that the induced action on homotopy is also $gr$-algebraic.
+Combining this with \cref{lem:A2RepsAreAlg} gives the claimed result. \end{proof}